thomashoullier/huffman-canon/README.md

 ## Issues
 * No performance optimization was done.
 I'll probably put some type hinting at some point in the future as I start using the library.
-* Decoding from a corrupted bit-vector, meaning that some sequence of bits will possibly not be present in the Huffman codes, will in most cases land you in the debugger.
-I have written no errors for this case yet.

 ## Licensing
 See the license file.
 Citations are appreciated but not needed.